Darlene's Daydream Café

 (DRIFTER enters.)

-BILLY: I'll find out.
+CODY: I'll find out.
 We've got the schedules somewhere.

-DRIFTER: Yeah?
+DRIFTER: Yup?

-WILLIE: While you were outside, did you happen to notice a 1968 sunshine yellow Ford Thunderbird with a 429 Thunderjet, V-8, aligator roof and break-away steering?
+WILLIE: While you were outside, did you happen to notice a 1968, sunshine yellow, Ford Thunderbird with a 429 Thunderjet, V-8, aligator roof and break-away steering?

-DRIFTER: She a real beauty.
+DRIFTER: She's a real beauty.

 PATTY: All you ever talk about is that damn car.
 Seems like you love that car more than you love me, Willie, and it ain't right.